ivan24004/tp/docs/UserGuide.md

 - `delete-member CS2103T G18 -cm Ivan -cm #1`
 - `delete-member CS2103T G18 -cm ##`

+### Give rating to your courseMates: `rate-mate`

+Rates courseMates by up to five stars.

+Format: `rate-mate COURSEMATE -r RATING`

+Parameters:
+- `COURSEMATE`: Name of the existing courseMate to give the rating to.
+Accepts aliases (substrings or in hashtag (#) notation).
+- `RATING`: The rating given, which is a single digit integer between 0 and 5, where 0 signifies that no rating is given.

+Examples:
+- `rate-mate Bob -r 5`

 ### Edit the telegram chat URL of a group: `edit-tg-chat-url`

 Edits the telegram chat URL of a group.